 ‘Madder’ is set in an Asylum, in 1854, in which madder is added to sloe gin and prescribed to ‘anyone still howling’.
 Madder, or rose madder, is a dye.
 Cloth dyed with madder root dye was found in the tomb of the Pharaoh Tutankhamun.
 As recipes of a lake pigment from madder was developed by the Ancient Egyptians, the ideal colour was thought to come from plants around two-years-old that had been grown in calcareous soil, which is full of lime.

-The final poem of the pamphlet, ‘Lemon & Lime’, goes from Italy to Wales to Scotland, though the connection is hard to find.
+The final poem of Lime & Winter, ‘Lemon & Lime’, goes from Italy to Wales to Scotland, though the connection is hard to find.
 But the connection of sewing machine and mill worker and present day observer throughout the collection is closer to the eye and easy to enjoy.
 A full collection on this subject would have been unbearable, but these eight poems are about right.

 Rhyme is restricted to trees/at least, dust/husks, bereaved/greed, and rhymes within the lines, forever/father, stutter/clatter, and midline-with-endline rhymes, rules/choose, prayed/stayed.
 The few blatant rhymes are inconsistent and stand out a mile, such as track/pact, which would usually be a treat for the ears but in a poem which has already faltered is more like a doorbell which is a bit too loud, and flight/kite, intrusive because they begin a poem which immediately stops rhyming, and because ‘heights’ appears just a few lines on, leaving the reader with a jarring sensation.